HazyResearch/CaffeConTroll/README.md

 > make

 * Step 6.
 (Optional) If you want tests, you need to install Google's testing infrastructure, glog and gtest, as with Caffe.
+Then, make the test file.

-make test
+> make test && ./test

 It's good on a laptop, on a server, or for a snack.
 It is unclear whether CcT can [smell the blood](http://en.wikipedia.org/wiki/Trollhunter) of christian men.

 Contact
 -------